comp251/comp251-lab5/README.md

 After logging, you'll be assigned an emoji and token.
 Your emoji can be viewed by getting your user info.
-The token is an application-internal way of identiyfing a user; it is a shared secret between your client program and the server.
+The token is an application-internal way of identifying a user; it is a shared secret between your client program and the server.

 > __Note:__ Token-based authentication is a common practice.
 In this model, a